michaelbragg/2015.ctbusinessawards.co.uk/web/_awards/communications.md

 ## Purpose of Competition

-This award is to recognise company&rsquo;s whose primary business is providing communication, marketing, PR or creative industries in the areas of Coventry and Warwickshire.
+This award recognises company&rsquo;s whose primary business is providing communication, marketing, PR or creative industries in the areas of Coventry and Warwickshire.

 ## Eligibility

-This category award is open to any company with less than 100 full time staff as Friday, 13 January 2015 and/or that began trading after Friday, 1 October 2010 within the Coventry and Warwickshire area.
+This category award is open to any company with less than 100 full time staff as of Friday, 13 January 2015 and/or that began trading after Friday, 1 October 2010 within the Coventry and Warwickshire area.
 To ensure fairness the sponsor of this award cannot enter this category.

 ## Judging Criteria